-where $i \in \{0,1,...,H_qW_q\} $ is the index of the flattened query feature.
-Since the query mask is not accessible, the label of token $i^{\star}$ is unkown.
-However, we can map it back into support features in the similar way to find its most similar feature point $j^{\star}$ in support sequence:
+where $i \in \{0,1,...,H_qW_q-1\} $ denotes the spatial index of query pixels.
+Since the query mask is not accessible, the label of query pixel $i^{\star}$ is unknown.
+However, we can in turn find its most similar support pixel $j^{\star}$ in the same way:

-Given the support label $M_s \in \mathbb{R}^{N_s}$, we call a cycle-consistency established if $M_{s(j)}=M_{s(j^{\star})}$.
-The cycle-consistency relationships are constructed for all tokens in the support sequence.
-A possible way to utilize the cycle-consistency is to maximize the similarity between matched points ~\cite{zhu2017cyclegan,kang2020pixelcycle}.
-However, in few-shot segmentation, the goal is to fast adapt the model to novel categories rather than improving the model to fit training categories.
+Given the sampled support label $M_s \in \mathbb{R}^{N_s}$, cycle-consistency is satisfied if $M_{s(j)}=M_{s(j^{\star})}$.
+Previous work~\cite{kang2020pixelcycle} attempts to encourage the feature similarity between cycle-consistent pixels to improve the model's generalization ability within the same set of categories.
+However, in few-shot segmentation, the goal is to enable the model to fast adapt to novel categories rather than making the model fit better to training categories.
 Thus, we incorporate the cycle-consistency into the attention operation to encourage the cycle-consistent cross-attention.
 First, by traversing all support tokens, an additive bias $B\in \mathbb{R}^{N_s}$ is obtained by